 Consult Ennis Physiotherapy Clinic if you need an assessment, treatment or advice about your back pain especially if it has not settled within a few days

 Postural strain is a common feature in spinal discomfort.
-‘Normal’ posture is develops during childhood and younger children generally have good postural habits.
-Poor postural habits can occur at any time but generally start during teenage years.
+‘Normal’ posture develops during childhood - younger children generally have good postural habits.
+Poor postural can occur at any time but generally starts during teenage years.
 Seated posture is crucially important and even the best ergonomically designed furniture is not a guarantee of good posture.
-You can sit badly in an appropriate chair which provides adequate support in the right places.
+You can sit badly in any chair, even good chairs.

 See the posture information page.